thedemodrive/examples/README.md

         # Remove from list if you dont need
         # Only support for: Cluster, Service, PodName, PodNameSpace, PodIP, TrustDomain.
         metadata:
+          # Cluster ClusterID or ClusterName of Istio Mesh
-          - name: Cluster # Do not modified it
+          - name: Cluster # Name of field in Istio, do not change it
-            alias: Cluster # Name of custom metadata field on Keyfactor Platform
+            alias: Cluster # Name of custom metadata field on Keyfactor Platform to mapping
+          # Service name of service
           - name: Service
             alias: Service
           # - name: PodName